Considering a Sydney to Brisbane Road trip?

 How Many Days are Ideal for a Sydney to Brisbane Drive?

 A Sydney to Brisbane drive can be completed in anywhere from one day to one month, although we think that two weeks hits the sweet spot.
 It’s enough time to really experience what the region has to offer, without getting complacent about seeing “yet another beautiful beach”.
+If you are short on time, consider driving from Sydney to the Gold Coast in 7 days.

 Recommendation: Australia’s public transport system is less than ideal for a big road trip and so, the best way to explore the East Coast of Australia is by car.
 If you are considering renting a car for your Sydney to Brisbane drive, be sure to check out rentalcars.com.
 They search and compare car rental prices Australia-wide, so you can be sure you’re getting the best possible price.